svgeesus/EuroMPE/Duophonic/Panel.md

 - (2 * 9) + 5.08 = **23.08mm** high
 - (2 * 12) = 5.08? = again 24 to 30mm wide.

-## Trigger & LED board
+## Gate, Trigger & LED board

-Board for trigger transistors, level translators for LEDs, horizontal behind jack panel and LED board.
+Board for gate and trigger transistors, level translators for LEDs, horizontal behind jack panel and LED board.

-- 9 + 9 + 2? = 18 - **20mm** high.
+- 9 + 9 + 9 + 2? = 27 - **29mm** high.

-Check: 51.24 + 23.08 + 20 +5.08 + 5.08 = 104.48mm so fits in 108 with wiggle room between boards.
+Check: 51.24 + 23.08 + 29 +5.08 + 5.08 = 113.48mm so will not fit in 108!

+Will need to use staggered or offset jacks, not a single vertical row per channel.

 ## MPU board